Overturf, Harrison J.

 Overturf and Bain’s early work tended to focus on period revival styles, projects after 1950 show their skills as delinators with a clear understanding of the modern style.
 Other notable projects in the modern vein include the Elizabeth Smithson House (1968); and several homes in the Canterbury neighborhood (1960-65).

-Overturf was a frequent guess lecturer at the University of Washington in the Interior Design program (1954) and served as the Seattle AIA President (1958-59).
+Overturf was a frequent guest lecturer at the University of Washington in the Interior Design program (1954) and served as the Seattle AIA President (1958-59).
 While there he was involved in the Century 21 State Beautification Committee (1959) and designed their award signs.

 Overturf died in Seattle after a long illness on January 24, 1972.